 To apply click HERE

-• Instructs and evaluates students in plumbing technology courses, to include instruction in shop safety.
+• Instructs and evaluates students in appropriate electrical technology courses, to include instruction in shop safety.

 • Maintains a safe worksite and enforces Ranken’s safety standards.